Fiber products of rank 1 superrigid lattices and quasi-isometric embeddings: Introduction

 \textup{(i)} The restrictions of $\rho$ on $\{1\}\times [N,N]$ and $[N,N]\times \{1\}$ are not distal.

 \textup{(ii)} $\rho$ is discrete and has finite kernel.

 \textup{(iii)} $\rho$ is a quasi-isometric embedding. \end{theorem}

-The existence of non-elementary hyperbolic quotients of the group $\Delta$ follows by the work of Gromov \cite{Gromov}, Olshanskii \cite{Ol} and Delzant \cite{Delzant}.
-Moreover, by using the Cohen--Lyndon theorem established in \cite{Sun}, similarly as in \cite{MM}, it is possible to exhibit infinitely many pairwise non-isomorphic fiber products $\Delta \times_{N} \Delta$ in $\Delta \times \Delta$ with positive first Betti number (see Proposition \ref{main3}).
-Moreover, any fiber product $\Delta \times_N \Delta$ cannot be commensurable to a lattice in any semisimple Lie group (see Proposition \ref{nonlattice}).
+The existence of non-elementary hyperbolic quotients of the rank $1$ lattice $\Delta$ follows by the work of Gromov \cite{Gromov}, Olshanskii \cite{Ol} and Delzant \cite{Delzant}.
+M. Kapovich in \cite[Thm.
+8.1]{Kap} proved that any such quotient is a non-linear hyperbolic group.
+By using the Cohen--Lyndon theorem established in \cite{Sun}, similarly as in \cite{MM}, it is possible to exhibit infinitely many pairwise non-isomorphic fiber products $\Delta \times_{N} \Delta$ in $\Delta \times \Delta$ of positive first Betti number such that the quotient $\Delta/N$ is non elementary hyperbolic (see Proposition \ref{main3}).
+Moreover, the fiber product $\Delta \times_N \Delta$ cannot be commensurable to a lattice in any semisimple Lie group (see Proposition \ref{nonlattice}) and by Theorem \ref{main1} all discrete faithful representations of $\Delta\times_N \Delta$ into any semisimple Lie group are quasi-isometric embeddings.